GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Documents/Updating_Legacy_JSON.md

 ---
 # Color
-Color has gone through updates and there are many variants of ...
+Color has gone through updates and there are many variants of it.
+The currently allowed colours can be found in [Cataclysm-DDA/doc/COLOR.md](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/COLOR.md).
+Colours other than those allowed should be replaced.

 ---
 # copy-from and looks_like